Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering: Related Work

 \subsection{Negative Sampling in Recommendation}

-Existing negative sampling methods mainly focus on mining harder negatives to enhance the model’s discrimination between positives and negatives.
-They can be roughly divided into two lines.
-The first samples hard negatives from real unobserved items: for example, DNS~\cite{DNS} and DNS(M,N)~\cite{DNS(MN)} build a sampling distribution from the model’s prediction scores (e.g., user–item inner products) and select the highest-scoring items as negatives.
-The second synthesizes hard negatives in the embedding space: e.g., MixGCF~~\cite{MixGCF} and ANS~\cite{ANS} generate negative item embeddings via mixup~\cite{mixup} or disentangling~\cite{DENS} operations and then select hard negatives using the same score-based sampling strategy.
-However, the above methods rely primarily on the single-view signal of model-predicted user–item preference scores for negative sampling, while largely overlooking the collaborative and semantic relations among items.
-As a result, they struggle to mine hard negatives that are structurally or semantically close to the positives.
+Existing negative sampling methods mainly aim to mine harder negatives to improve the model’s discrimination between positives and negatives.
+They can be roughly divided into two categories.
+The first samples hard negatives from real unobserved items, such as DNS~\cite{DNS} and DNS(M,N)~\cite{DNS(MN)}, which select high-scoring items according to model-predicted user-item preference scores.
+The second synthesizes hard negatives in the embedding space, such as MixGCF~\cite{MixGCF} and ANS~\cite{ANS}, which generate negative embeddings via mixup~\cite{mixup} or disentangling~\cite{DENS} operations and then select hard negatives using score-based strategies.
+However, these methods mainly rely on the single-view signal of user--item preference scores, while overlooking item-item collaborative and semantic relations.
+As a result, they struggle to select negatives that are structurally or semantically close to the positives.
 In contrast, DTL-NS explicitly captures item–item collaborative and semantic relations via dual-tree path encoding similarities and integrates them with user–item preference signals to construct a multi-view criterion for hard negative sampling.
 This multi-view design enables the sampler to discover harder-to-distinguish negatives and thereby further enhance the model’s discriminative capability.